sharontherese/sharon-kabel/content/baltimore-report/index.md

 title: "Report on Child Sexual Abuse in the Archdiocese of Baltimore"
 date: 2023-04-10

+# Cover image
+# To use, place an image named `featured.jpg/png` in your page's folder.
+# Otherwise, specify the `filename` option to load an image from your `assets/media/` folder.
+# Placement options: 1 = Full column width, 2 = Out-set, 3 = Screen-width
+# Focal point options: Smart, Center, TopLeft, Top, TopRight, Left, Right, BottomLeft, Bottom, BottomRight
+# Set `preview_only` to `true` to just use the image for thumbnails.
+image:
+  placement: 1
+  caption: "By Croberto68 - Base map used: File:Maryland Locator Map with US.PNG, CC BY-SA 3.0, https://commons.wikimedia.org/w/index.php?curid=9031255"
+  focal_point: "Center"
+  preview_only: false
+  # alt_text: An optional description of the image for screen readers.
+  # filename: my-image.jpg  # Uncomment to load an image from `assets/media/` instead.

 # View.
 #   1 = List
 #   2 = Compact